Cre'Von LeBlanc

-Cre'Von Lashaad "Strap" LeBlanc (born July 25, 1994) is an American football cornerback for the Arlington Renegades of the XFL.
-He played college football at Florida Atlantic.
+Cre'Von Lashaad LeBlanc (born July 25, 1994) is an American professional football defensive back.
+He played college football for the Florida Atlantic Owls.
+He was signed by the New England Patriots of the National Football League (NFL) as an undrafted free agent and has played for the Chicago Bears, Detroit Lions, and Philadelphia Eagles of the NFL and the Montreal Alouettes of the Canadian Football League (CFL).

+College career

+LeBlanc played college football at Florida Atlantic.

 Professional career

 New England Patriots

-After going undrafted in the 2016 NFL Draft, he was signed by the Patriots as a rookie free agent.
+After going undrafted in the 2016 NFL draft, he was signed by the New England Patriots as a rookie free agent.
 LeBlanc made a one-handed interception in the endzone in a preseason game against the New Orleans Saints.
 The interception was named the top play of the 2016 preseason.
-On September 3, 2016, he was released by the Patriots as part of their final roster cuts with a designation to be added to injury reserve.
+On September 3, 2016, he was released by the Patriots as part of their final roster cuts with a designation to be added to injured reserve.

 Chicago Bears

 On September 4, 2016, LeBlanc was claimed off waivers by the Chicago Bears.
 On December 11, 2016, LeBlanc recorded his first career interception against the Detroit Lions, picking off Matthew Stafford and returning it for a touchdown.

 On September 1, 2018, LeBlanc was waived by the Bears.